i05nagai/memorandum/language/english_speaking.md

     * doing something yourself rather than just talking about it or telling other people to do it
         * They require skilled, hands-on commitment at the top.
         * hands-on approach
+        * a chance to get some hands-on experience of the job
 * plunge
     * The statistics for how many people tune in every day have plunged
 * appositive